70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 CHRISTMAS GIFTS FOR TRAVELERS: FOR THOSE RARE TIMES WHEN WE ARE AT HOME

-Even when we are at home, our gipsy soul needs some comfort.
+Even when we are at home, our gypsy soul needs some comfort.
 And that can be easily achieved with travel-inspired home accessories!

 Back in elementary school, I had a globe light, and in the evening I would dreamily spin it around, wondering what it was like on the other side of the world.
 Well, now I know, but I still love the globes!

-For a more personal touch, you can write a few inspirational travel quotes on it or cover it in nice wishes.
+For a more personal touch, you can write a few inspirational travel quotes on it.

 Scratch Off World Map

-In our opinion, a number of visited countries is not a measure of how great a traveler you are – after all, somebody who spent months exploring one country may have experienced more than somebody who visited 20 countries for a day or two.
+In our opinion, the number of countries you visit is not a measure of how awesome traveler you are – after all, somebody who spent months exploring one country may have experienced more than somebody who visited 20 countries and spent there a day or two.

 Now, that’s a good photo frame for a living room wall!
-And imagine there’s an empty frame from a certain destination…You can bet we’ll try to fill it up as soon as possible!
+And imagine there’s an empty frame from a certain destination…You can bet travelers will try to fill it up as soon as possible!

-Why have a boring cushion pillow if I can get reminded of traveling every time I see it.
+Why have a boring throw pillow case if I can get reminded of traveling every time I see it.
 Right?!